Dealing with “gatekeepers” at work: Beware of Dr. No

 Groups, too

-Groups functioning as gatekeepers — such as committees with oversight and approval authority – often are driven by shared desires to control organizational agendas.
+Groups functioning as gatekeepers — such as committees with oversight and approval authority — often are driven by shared desires to control organizational agendas.
 They are master practitioners of groupthink.
-In worst case scenarios, a gatekeeping group can become a mob, acting out against a non-conformist.
+In worst case scenarios, a gatekeeping group can become a mob, acting out against an innovator or a non-conformist.

 Many gatekeepers resent “live wires” who bring originality and fresh energies into the room.
 Accordingly, the bureaucratic, gatekeeping mindset resists both new ideas and those suspected of harboring them.
 It is likely that someone regarded as a non-conformist will experience extra heavy gatekeeping resistance to a proposal or suggestion, simply because of the source.